Omiefa/AZ-Pizza-Company-Sales-Report/README.md

 ## Project Overview
 This Data Analysis project aims to get insight from the AZ Pizza Company's Annual Sales data.
-By analyzing the various parameters in the data set, I seek to understand sales performance over the mouths of the different categories of pizza product the company produce.
+By analyzing the various parameters in the data set, I seek to understand sales performance over the months of the different categories of pizza product the company produce.

 ## Data Sources
 The primary source of Data used is pizza_sales.xlsx and this is open source data that was freely downloaded from an open source online data repository site "kaggle"